 Hello, my friends!

-This is a post about a disappointment in purchase and in experience, but it was not meant to be like this from the beginning!
+This is a post about a disappointment in the purchase and in the experience, but it was not meant to be like this from the beginning!
 All I can say, beauty is not always flowers and butterflies, guys!

-Since I moved to the US I stopped going to salons for nail services, mostly because it is much more expensive here and in most cases it’s not done as good as back home.
-So as long as I can do it myself I decided that I can save at least on this, because beauty is expensive.
+Since I moved to the US I stopped going to salons for nail services, mostly because it is much more expensive here and in most cases, it’s not done as good as back home.
+So as long as I can do it myself I decided that I can save at least on this because beauty is expensive.

 Before, I used to do Shellac regularly, but now I’m a little bit too lazy to get all the lamps and gels and do the whole thing myself, and I try to keep it to a minimum.
 Last week I was watching a video on youtube and one blogger recommended imPRESS press-on manicure kit from Kiss.
 I was so thrilled to find an option to substitute the Shellac (that I still miss sometimes) and get a full pack of hassle-free long-lasting “not-a-regular-ugly-glued artificial nails” and rock in them for at least 2 weeks!

 Excited about this new beauty hack, I went to the closest store to get a pack of One-step Gel manicure the same day.
 The best part about these nails is that they look really natural and you don’t need any glue – they are self-adhesive.
-Following the steps as shown in the instructions I started to attach nail by nail to my natural nails.
+Following the steps, as shown in the instructions I started to attach nail by nail to my natural nails.
 When I was done with putting them on, I had a pretty much nice and tidy manicure.
 All that was required in to file the edges as I prefer more rounded nails.
-I even had a tough time with replacing one nail as the glue in those nails is very strong, but doesn’t harm your natural nails in any way.
+I even had a tough time replacing one nail as the glue in those nails is very strong, but doesn’t harm your natural nails in any way.

 Long story short, I was really happy once I was done.
 Until I turned my hands and looked UNDER these nails.